 An EIS for the SNSA, which would be within 0.5 miles of the EITP, is in progress and is expected to be completed by the fourth quarter of 2012.
-However, it is not possible to determine whether the EITP would impact the future SNSA until completion of the SNSA EIS and approval of that project.
+However, it is not possible to determine whether the EITP would impact the future SNSA until completion of the SNSA EIS and approval of that project. has been put on hold.
 Regardless, the EITP applicant has included APM LU-1, which states that the applicant would notify the FAA as far in advance of construction as possible.
 As currently proposed, the SNSA boundary would be within 0.5 miles (2,640 feet) north of MP 26 of the EITP transmission line, and the LSTs that would support the transmission line would be 180 feet tall.
-Ordinarily, the FAA requires the filing of a Hazard/No Hazard Determination for structures closer than 20,000 feet to an airport boundary and for structures that are 200 feet tall.
-While the proposed SNSA would not complete construction until 2020 (after construction of the EITP), to reduce hazards associated with future flight path obstruction and electromagnetic interference, the applicant will implement MM HAZ-2.
-MM HAZ-2 requires that the applicant consult with the FAA on final project design and whether a Hazard/No Hazard Determination is required.
+Ordinarily, the FAA requires the filing of SCE has applied for Hazard/No Hazard Determinations for structures closer than 20,000 feet to an the proposed airport boundary and for structures that are 200 feet tall.
+While the proposed SNSA would not complete construction until 2020 (after construction of the EITP) has been put on indefinite hold, to reduce hazards associated with future flight path obstruction and electromagnetic interference, the applicant will implement MM HAZ-2.
+MM HAZ-2 requires that the applicant consult with the comply with the FAA's requirements when the SNSA is constructed on final project design and whether a Hazard/No Hazard Determination is required.
 For further discussion of the SNSA, see Section 3.9, "Land Use," and Chapter 5, "Cumulative Scenario and Impacts."